wp-plugins/wordpoints/src/readme.txt

 2. The Points Hooks administration screen.
 This is where you configure when and where points are awarded.

+3. A rank group on the Ranks administration screen.
+This is where you create and manage the ranks used on your site.

 == Changelog ==

+= 1.7.0 - (~80 hrs) =
+* New: Create ranks for your users by activating [the Ranks component]().
+* * You can manage the ranks on the *WordPoints » Ranks* administration screen.
+* * A user's rank is displayed along with their name in the Top Users table.
+* * You can display a user's rank using the `%rank` placeholder in the WordPoints widget.
+* Updated: Now requires WordPress 3.8+.
+* Fixed: Display users who have never been awarded points in the Top Users table when appropriate.
+* Fixed: CSRF vulnerability for adding a points type.
+* Fixed: CSRF vulnerability for deleting a points type.
+* Fixed: Many other small internal improvements.

+= 1.6.1 =
+* Fixed: Honor the Excluded Users setting in the Top Users widget and shortcode.

 = 1.6.0 =
 * New: The value of the main setting for a hook is displayed in its title bar.